resolver101757/ms_full_stack_app/readme.md

 - Multi-stage for dotnet container instead of using the base image
 - Convert ScheduledTasks and DbCreateLoad to use API instead of direct db access
-- Make home page prettier
+- Make home page prettier and Add CRUD.